By Mike Miller Updated May 13, 2022

 The historic district of Fernandina has been carefully preserved.
 Many houses and buildings remain as proof that this was a very prosperous town.

-There are dozens of unique shops along with good restaurants.
-You can enjoy a leisurly sunny day or warm evening strolling along this main arters, Centre Street.
+You can enjoy a leisurely sunny day or warm evening strolling along the main artery, Centre Street.

 FERNANDINA BEACH MOTELS